‘Tis the season to rug up and eat, drink and be merry.

 Restaurant meets gin-lounge and wine bar at Clare’s Seed Winehouse and Kitchen.
 With old stone walls and twisting gum pillars, the former 1880s chaff mill radiates character.
 The interior is a rustic-yet-contemporary mix of stone, timber and steel and the perfect setting to tuck in to a seasonal winter feast.
 Take your pick from a carefully-curated European-inspired menu, matched with some of the Clare Valley’s finest wines.

 Has a warm haze of food and wine inspired you to cosy up in South Australia this winter?
-Discover our tips for the cosiest hideaways, spots to drink red wine by a roaring fireplace, bathtubs with a view and the best winter adventures.
+Why not stay a little long and book in a cosy winter hideaway, cottage or luxe B'n'B.